moisesroth/zip_string/README.md

 # zip_string
 This code compress sequential characters on a string.
-Ex: "abcbabcdefgfec" turn "a-c-a-g-ec".
+Ex: "abcbabcdefgfec" turns in "a-c-a-g-ec".